qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The :guilabel:`User Input` dialog pops-up, showing the possibility to switch between chamfer or fillet operations and other settings.

-To create a chamfer or a fillet on a vertex of a line or polygon layer, you must first go into editing mode and activate the |chamferFillet| :sup:`Chamfer/fillet curve` tool.
+To create a chamfer or a fillet on a vertex of a line or polygon layer:

+#.
+Turn the layer into editing mode.
+#.
+Activate the |chamferFillet| :sup:`Chamfer/Fillet` tool.
-Then click on a vertex feature to create the chamfer or fillet.
+#.
+Then click on the vertex of the segments you want to create the chamfer or the fillet on.
+   A user input dialog pops-up, showing the possibility to switch between :guilabel:`Chamfer` or :guilabel:`Fillet` operations and other settings.
-Move the mouse or enter the desired distances in :guilabel:`User Input` dialog.
+#.
+Move the mouse or enter the desired distances in the input dialog.
-Holding :kbd:`Shift` during the mouse move of chamfer will generate symmetric operation (both distances are the same).
+#.
+Holding :kbd:`Shift` during the mouse move of chamfer will generate symmetric operation
+   (both distances are the same).
+#.
 To validate you can click when it suits you or hit :kbd:`Enter`.
+#.
+For repeated operation, you can set desired values in the input dialog
+   then use the |locked| icon to lock them.
+   Then click on a  target vertex and hit :kbd:`Enter` to apply the operation using the previously locked values.
+#.
 Your changes may then be saved with the |saveEdits| :sup:`Save Layer Edits` tool.

 QGIS options dialog (Advanced tab then search for **chamfer**) or the :guilabel:`User Input` dialogs allow you to configure some parameters like **Operation**, **Fillet segments**, **Fillet radius** and **Chamfer distances**.